MSc in

 Teaching and assessment

 The courses are interactive, usually offering a lecture-style background of key theories and principles in the first part, and more practical activities, exercises and group discussions in the second part of the lectures.
-Guest lectures are invited to different classes to give students real-world experience in entrepreneurship.
+Guest lectures are invited in different classes to give students a real-world experience on entrepreneurship.
 Participation from students in the classroom is a key principle for learning.

-Outside the classroom, in the Autumn Term, we organise a field trip to an entrepreneurship hub, and in the Spring term, we organise a field trip to a small business.
+Outside the classroom, in the Autumn Term we organise a field trip to an entrepreneurship hub, and in the Spring term we organise a field trip to a small business.
 These provide more opportunities to visit and learn from real entrepreneurs in their environment, giving more opportunities to advance their ideas after their studies.
-In addition, entrepreneurship activities from student societies on campus could be integrated into the teaching process to bridge theory and practice.
+In addition, entrepreneurship activities from student societies on campus could be integrated in the teaching process to bridge theory and practice.

 Assessment